craigfahner/INFO-664/_pages/part7.md

 - **`import csv`** makes the `csv` module's tools available, under the name `csv`.
 The reader we want is `csv.reader`.
-- **`open("moma_artists.csv", ...)`** opens the file and hands back a *file object*.
-Opening a file doesn't read anything yet; it just gets it ready. `newline=""` and `encoding="utf-8"` are options we'll come back to below.
+- **`open("moma_artists.csv", "r", ...)`** opens the file and hands back a *file object*.
+Opening a file doesn't read anything yet; it just gets it ready. `"r"` and `encoding="utf-8"` are options we'll come back to below.
 - **`with ... as file:`** runs the indented block below it while the file is open, and closes the file automatically when the block ends — even if something goes wrong inside.
 Like `for`, `if`, and `def`, it ends in a colon and its body is indented.
 - **`csv.reader(file)`** wraps the file object in a *reader*.
-The reader splits each line into a list of fields.
+The reader splits each line into a list of fields, and hands them out one row at a time.
-- **`next(reader)`** asks the reader for one row.
-The first call returns the first line of the file (the header).
-Calling it again picks up where it left off, so the second call returns the first row of actual data.
-  That's why `header` and `first_row` end up holding different rows.

-Each row comes back as a list, so everything from [Part 3](../part3/) applies.
-Printing them gives:
+- **`list(reader)`** keeps asking the reader for rows until the file runs out, and collects them all into one list, which we store in `data`.
+A reader is used up once it has been read all the way through, so this is our one chance to grab everything.
+That's why the loading happens inside the `with` block, while the file is still open.
+- **`data`** is an ordinary variable, so it's still there after the `with` block closes the file.
+Everything below this point works with `data` and never has to touch the file again.

+Each row is a list of fields, and `data` is a list of those rows, a **list of lists** (see [Part 3](../part3/)).
+That means we can pull out a row with an index number, the same way as any other list item.
+Indexes start at `0`, so `data[0]` is the first row in the file, which is the header of column names, and `data[1]` is the first row of actual data.
+Printing them
+gives:

 ```text
 ['ConstituentID', 'DisplayName', 'ArtistBio', 'Nationality', 'Gender', 'BeginDate', 'EndDate', 'Wiki QID', 'ULAN']